eegli/mfaws/readme.md

 ## Credentials File

 Let's assume you have the following AWS credentials file in `~/.aws/credentials`.
-It has a single long-term profile, `dev`, which can be used to generate short-term profiles.
+It has a single _long-term_ profile, `dev`, which can be used to generate _short-term_ profiles.
+Short-term profiles are identified by the `-short-term` suffix (or a custom one that you provide).
+Short-term profiles are generated automatically and should not be fiddled with manually.

 ```ini
 [dev]